 Hi!
 My name is Eureka.

-I am a fourth-year Ph.D. student in Technology and Social Behavior, a joint program in computer science and communication at Northwestern University in Evanston, IL.
+I am a Ph.D. candidate in Technology and Social Behavior, a joint program in computer science and communication at Northwestern University in Evanston, IL.
 This year, I am also a Northwestern Design Research Cluster Senior Fellow.
-Currently, I work with Elizabeth Gerber in the Delta Lab to understand how online crowds can be leveraged to give useful feedback to creative freelancers.
+I work with Elizabeth Gerber in the Delta Lab to understand how online crowds can be leveraged to give useful feedback to creative freelancers.
 I recently led a project with Joy Kim and Mira Dontcheva at Adobe Research in San Francisco building on this work in an online community.

 - Presented results of Adobe Research project to product teams at Behance in New York City on November 8, 2018